Close

 July 14, 2022

-Options for Live Stream Captions
+Options for Live Captions

 A moment from the Special Olympics Oregon Breakfast with Champions livestream shows the host in front of a large LED wall.
 Overlayed on the video is the nameplate and captions